-Development Trends: Recent evidence from the planned and entitled projects demonstrates that developed retail uses redevelop into new, more intense mixed-use and stand-alone residential projects.
+Additional Recent evidence from the planned and entitled projects demonstrates that developed retail uses redevelop into new, more intense mixed-use and stand-alone residential projects.
 Three of the four planned and entitled projects listed in Table H-22 involved the redevelopment of existing uses and evidence of successful lot consolidation.
 The Greer (0.92 ac) involves the lot consolidation and reuse of Jack's Restaurant, District Salon, and Rado's Fitness (each had their own lot).
-Vista Del Mar (0.54 acre) involved the reuse of a site that previously contained a professional office building.
+Vista Del Mar (0.54 acre) involved the reuse of a site that previously contained a professional office building and replacement with 39 units and 7,200 square feet of commercial space (81 percent residential by floor area).
 Victoria Apartments involves the reuse of the Capistrano Unified School District bus storage yard (5.50 acre).
 All of the planned or entitled for new mixed-use and stand-alone residential projects at densities between 41 and 75 units per acre (higher than the assumed density factors used in the calculation of potential capacity).